mihirchronicles/code-encyclopedia/README.md

 # House of Commands

-Useful development shortcuts and commands I use on daily basis.
+Useful shortcuts and commands I use or have used to optimize my productivity.

-## Keyboard Shortcuts
+### Keyboard Shortcuts

 1. Window Management
     - **close one window, or tab.**: `command + w`